magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-config-mgmt-import.md

     Nothing to import

 ## What we import

 The following sections discuss in detail what data we import.

 ### System configuration

-_System_ configuration values cannot be imported directly into Magento because they require some pre- and post-processing actions.
+Magento directly uses values in the `system` array in the `config.php` or `env.php` files instead of importing them into the database because they require some pre- and post-processing actions.
-(These values are in the `system` array in `config.php` or `env.php`.)

 For example, the value of the configuration path `web/secure/base_url` must be validated with {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %} models.

 #### Backend models

 Backend models are the mechanism for processing changes in system configuration.
 You define backend modules in `<module_name>/adminhtml/system.xml`.